 - Ask if you can set up a payment plan.
 You may be able to pay a smaller amount each month, rather than paying the full amount due at the end of each visit.
 Private medical practices often can’t offer this, but many hospitals do.

-- Ask if your hospital or treatment center has funding to offset costs that aren't covered by insurance or funding for uninsured people.
-You may have to provide proof of your financial situation to be eligible for these funds.
+- Ask if your hospital or treatment center has funding to offset medical costs that aren't covered by insurance, discounts for uninsured or underinsured people, or programs that help with living expenses.
+You may have to provide proof of your financial situation, such as income statements or tax returns, to be eligible for these funds.

 - Ask your doctor about generic medicines.
 Generic medicines are usually less expensive than brand name medications.
-While there may not be generic options for some chemotherapy, hormonal, or targeted therapy medicines used to treat breast cancer, there are a number of generic choices available for pain medicines.
-For example, naproxen is the generic version of brand-name pain relievers Naprosyn and Anaprox.
+There are some generic options for certain types of chemotherapy, hormonal therapies such as tamoxifen and aromatase inhibitors, and bone-strengthening medications such as bisphosphonates.
+Ask about generics for medications used to treat side effects such as pain and nausea.
 Depending on your situation, you may be able to take the generic rather than the brand-name medicines.

 - Ask your doctor for samples of any medicines you're prescribed.
 Keep in mind that samples might not be available for all medicines.
 But if you try the sample and have side effects that are difficult to manage, you won't have to pay the cost of a full prescription if you switch.